atesgoral/express-bifrost/README.md

 })
 ```

-### res
+#### res

 _Function_, _optional_.
 The response handler.
-This should be a function that takes an Express Response object and the data returned from the request handler (`undefined` if no response handler was provided).
+This should be a function that takes an [Express Response](http://expressjs.com/en/api.html#res) object and the data returned from the request handler (`undefined` if no response handler was provided).
 The function takes over express-bifrost's default response handling of sending whatever was returned by the request handler via the Response object's `.send()` method.

-### err
+#### err

 _Function_, _optional_.
 The error handler.
 This should be a function that takes an Express Response object, the Express `next` callback handler, and an error value.
 The function takes over express-bifrost's default error handling of passing the error value down to the Express `next` callback.
 You can use this to apply custom error handling depending on the error value and respond with the appropriate HTTP response codes.

+### Defaults

+The `defaults` property of express-bifrost holds default values for the options above.
+All default options are set to `null` by default.
+Override any of these properties to have global handlers that are applied across all express-bifrost middleware instances.

 ## License